Jumpstart Lab Curriculum

 • A text editor

-The setup instructions are broken down by the following platforms: Mac; Linux; and Windows.
+The setup instructions are broken down by platform: Mac, Linux, and Windows.

 Mac OS